terrier-org/pyterrier/docs/terrier/rewrite.rst

 .. tip::

-    The SDM transformer technically does not depend on the index.
+    The SDM query transformation does not technically depend on the index.
 It's :meth:`TerrierIndex.sdm() <pyterrier.terrier.TerrierIndex.sdm>` is available, however, to first check that the index has the positional information necessary to perform SDM.
 This helps avoid errors that can crop up once executed.